pbs/vanna-js-client/README.md

 ## Introduction

-Vanna is an internal feature flagging service used at [PBS](http://pbs.org).
-It helps deliver new features to users quickly and safely.
-This is an example client implementation for browser based Javascript.
+Vanna is a feature flagging library we use at [PBS](http://pbs.org).
+It helps us deliver new features to users quickly and safely.

 To learn more about the rationale behind using feature flags, read these
 articles: